 To solve the problems facing a health system you have to go beyond removing bottlenecks - you need to equip the frontlines of that organization with real-time information to react fast or act before something happens.
-The ability to closely track patient vitals with IoT has existed for some time now – however, it has needed a central, software-agnostic point of command via an Operational Performance Management (OPM) system to realize its full potential.
+The ability to closely track patient vitals with IoT has existed for some time now – however, it has needed a central, software-agnostic point of command via a Digital Twin Technology system to realize its full potential.

 Bringing it all together in a single solution

 We’ve all heard of the hype around AI, ML, and MI but here’s how it’s put to work practically.
 Rather than struggling with multiple applications with entirely disparate databases of information with no way to tie it into real-time IoT data, why not leverage a suite of applications built on the same foundation - The Smart Hospital Digital Twin.
 With apps that rely on the same underlying data foundation you’re able to pass on the learning from one system to another, constantly learning, tuning, and relearning about your operations and the behaviours of your frontline staff.
 This is how you go from incremental digital process innovation to true transformation - unlocking the unrealized value of all the data that exists within your health system today.

 A process-driven, people-focused approach with Digital Twin technology allows hospitals to unlock the true potential of IoT.
 Using ThoughtWire’s technology, your hospital will be able to increase operational efficiencies, reduce costs, and most importantly of all, improve the patient experience.